Georgia Sea Turtle Center Turtle Crawl Races

 Date: March 9, 2019

 Jekyll Island, GA 31527

-These heart-healthy races along Jekyll Island’s picturesque shoreline and maritime forest do more than get your blood pumping; they also aid sea turtle education, research, and rehabilitation at the Georgia Sea Turtle Center (GSTC) through the Jekyll Island Foundation.
+These races along Jekyll Island’s picturesque shoreline and maritime forest do more than get your blood pumping; they also aid sea turtle education, research, and rehabilitation at the Georgia Sea Turtle Center (GSTC) through the Jekyll Island Foundation.
 Learn more below.

 - Race T-Shirt

 - Admission to the Georgia Sea Turtle Center until 7 p.m. on Friday, March 8, 2019 not applicable to Ghost Crawlers

 - Race Photography

 - Donation to the Georgia Sea Turtle Center

 - The 5k & 10k races will start near the Jekyll Island Convention Center, travel north along Beachview Drive, turn at each race’s half-way point, and return south along the oceanfront paths